TERMS AND CONDITIONS for Online Courses and Awards

 3. How the contract is formed between you and us

-3.2 The contract will relate only to those courses and chosen course options which we have confirmed we will provide in the order confirmation.
+3.2 The contract will relate only to those courses and chosen course options or awards which we have confirmed we will provide in the order confirmation.
 The value of the contract will be the sum of the course fee.

 3.3 You warrant that all information provided to us by you for the purposes of the contract is complete and accurate.